andreafiori/django_inventory/README.md

 TODO
 -----------------------------

-Some next steps about practicing Python web development:
+Some next steps about practicing web development with Python:

 - Create a Categories table
 - Switch to MySQL and use joins